PeoplesMomentum/mxv/README.md

 9. `yarn develop` to run the application locally.
 	- Site accessible at [http://localhost:8000](http://localhost:8000).
 	- Admin site accessible at [http://localhost:8000/admin](http://localhost:8000/admin).
+10. `yarn test` to run unit tests, of which there are only a few.

 ### Bookmarks